IFFO Logo

 Current data on the reach of microplastics

 At this stage, we know that plastics and microplastics are ingested by marine life.
 Estimates on historical data showed that plastics are predicted to be ingested by 90% of seabirds, globally (and estimated to reach 99% by 2050)1.
-Plastics have also been recorded in fish populations: at a rate of 35% on planktivorous species in the North Pacific2; at different frequencies in North Sea fish species3; and also in high frequencies in crustaceans such as Nephrops4.
+Plastics have also been recorded in fish populations: at a rate of 35% on planktivorous species in the North Pacific2; at different frequencies in North Sea fish species3; and occur in high frequencies in crustaceans such as Nephrops4.
 We therefore know that plastic is being ingested by marine life and we know that in some instances the direct physical effects can be damaging, such as with whales5.
 What we don’t know (at this stage) is the level of risk attached to the ingestion for the consumer of seafood products that may contain plastics or microplastics.

 Reduced exposure to environmental contaminants in small pelagics